 - Patient payment policies

 His answer surprised me.
 Although the number of new patient visits in his clinic had gone up by 84% in the past six months, his net income had gone up only 28%.

-I asked him a series of questions using the checklist I have created over the years, and determined there were FIVE big mistakes his office was making from a billing and coding standpoint.
+Using the checklist I have created over the years I was able to determine there were FIVE big mistakes his office was making from a billing and coding standpoint.
 Chances are, your office is making the same mistakes and these could be decreasing your revenue.